 The Central Okanagan Youth Soccer Association (COYSA) is the District that covers the Central Okanagan between Peachland and Oyama for your players as defined by our governing body, the BC Soccer Association (BCSA).

-We have 6 Clubs within our District, each handling their own registrations.
-Players register in the Club that is in the area they live in with the exception players participating in our Kelowna United Football Club.
-Kelowna United is our rep Club and evaluations for their teams are held each year and are open to players in all our Clubs.
-Kelowna United is the technical arm of COYSA and provides coach workshops and courses as well as various player camps and academies.
-Go to the Clubs tab on the home page of our website, part way down on the left hand side for all the Club websites and contact information.
+We have 7 Clubs within our District, each handling their own registrations.
+Players are welcome to register in whichever Club they wish. the Go to the Clubs tab on the home page of our website, part way down on the left hand side for all the Club websites and contact information.

-For the 5 House Clubs, teams play against teams from the 5 different areas of town: Westside, Rutland, Mission, Lake Country and Kelowna.
-Registration is traditionally held in December/January with the season running from mid April when the fields open until the end of June, taking the summer off, returning after the Labor Day weekend to finish either the weekend before Thanksgiving (U7-10) or the weekend after Thanksgiving (U11-16).
+Outdoor soccer registration is traditionally held in December/January with the season running from mid April when the fields open until the end of June, taking the summer off, returning after the Labor Day weekend to finish either the weekend before Thanksgiving (U7-10) or the weekend after Thanksgiving (U11-16).
 U18s typically go from mid April to mid June.